causalens/cai-causal-graph/docs/introduction.md

 A _Maximal Ancestral Graph_ (_MAG_) can encode all the information that a _CPDAG_ can, but also provides information such as whether a latent confounder is likely to exist or selection bias is likely to be present.
 Specifically, _MAGs_ may also contain bi-directed edges `A <> B`, which imply the existence of a latent confounder between the respective variables.
+Additionally, an undirected edge `A -- B` in a _MAG_ implies the existence of a latent selection bias variable leading to the association being observed between `A` and `B`.

 A _Partial Ancestral Graph_ (_PAG_) describes an equivalence class of _MAGs_. _PAGs_ may also contain "wild-card" or "circle" edges (`-o`), which can either be a directed or undirected arrow head, i.e. `A -o B` can be resolved to `A -- B` or `A -> B`.
 The `o` end is referred to as "unknown" in this package.

 | Type of Graph                      | DAG                | CPDAG                | MAG                | PAG                |